radian-software/straight.el/README.md

 `straight.el` is not quite as fast as `package.el` (by a few percentage points).
 There are some planned changes which will make `straight.el` just as fast as `package.el`, if not faster.
 See [#9].

+### "Could not find package in recipe repositories"

+Assuming that the package you're trying to install actually exists, you need to update your recipe repositories (most likely MELPA, possibly Emacsmirror).
+See the next FAQ entry.
+This is like running `package-refresh-contents` under `package.el`.

 ### How do I update MELPA et al.?